Chronic Contact Mucositis/Stomatitis in Dogs…Why Cleaning Teeth Makes No Sense

 So why do vets continue to clean these teeth, or even worse, place the pet on antibiotics (either long-term or a variety of antibiotics)?
 That doesn’t eliminate the disease, it only masks it, which is also temporary.

 So if your dog has been diagnosed with this very painful syndrome, consult a veterinary dental specialist.
-The antibiotics or routine cleanings may help short-term, but the long-term pain and suffering will return without more aggressive treatment.
+The antibiotics or routine cleanings may help in the short term, but the long-term pain and suffering will return without more aggressive treatment.

 Barden Greenfield, DVM, DAVDC